jimmoffitt/data-stores/README.md

 + Choose language, datastore type, and target host.
 + Design schema and initial queries.
-  + Relational database: mapping attributes and metadata "on the way in", with consistent querying design.
+  + Relational database: mapping attributes and metadata "on the way in", enabling consistent querying design.
-  + NoSQL:
+    + JSON parsing code 'knows' which attributes to grab, and can rename attributes in the process.
+  + NoSQL: can just throw the JSON objects in, and build smart queries that 'know' which attributes to grab?
+Or 'normalize' and cherry-pick attributes on the way in?
 + Deploy data store on target host.
 + Set up development environment.
   + Install language specific data store package/gem/library.